India's eight core industries see production rise in March

-New Delhi, April 30 (IANS) India's eight major industries saw output surge during March 2021, official data showed on Friday.
+New Delhi: India's eight major industries saw output surge during March 2021, official data showed on Friday.

 The Index of Eight Core Industries' reading for last month showed an expansion of 6.8 per cent from a decline of 8.6 per cent in output during the same month of last year.